 The IASB intends to replace IAS 39 - Financial Instruments: Recognition and Measurement in its entirety with IFRS 9 - Financial Instruments ("IFRS 9") which is intended to reduce the complexity in the classification and measurement of financial instruments.
 In February 2014, the IASB tentatively determined that the revised effective date for IFRS 9 would be January 1, 2018.
+The Company is currently evaluating the impact the final standard is expected to have on its financial statements.

-(an exploration stage company) Notes to condensed interim financial statements Three months and six months period ended June 30, 2014 (Unaudited) (Expressed in Canadian dollars)
+(an exploration stage company) Notes to condensed interim financial statements Three months and nine months period ended September 30, 2014 (Unaudited) (Expressed in Canadian dollars)